richardvenneman/appsignal-docs/source/support/debugging.html.md

   - Were other libraries updated?
 - What does the AppSignal agent logs say with log-level "debug"?
 - Is the [Operating System](/support/operating-systems.html) supported?
-- Did the "extension" install correctly?
+- Did the "extension" install and load correctly?
-  Answer is in the "diagnose" output.
+  Answers are in the "diagnose" output.
 - Is the application running inside a containerized system?

 ## Creating a reproducible state